ravens-engine/core/docs/docs/main-concepts/phases.md

 * Create a class extending `Phase` for each of the phases of your game.
 * For each of them, define an `id` property.
-* Define the property `childPhases` in your `Game`, with the list of possible child Phases.
+* Define the property `childPhaseClasses` in your `Game`, with the list of possible child Phases.

 For example, a game with 3 phases would be defined this way: